cloudfoundry/app-autoscaler/docs/Readme.md

 * **throughput**

 	"throughput" is the total number of the processed requests  in a given time period.
 The  unit of "throughput" is "rps" (requests per second).

+* **custom metric**

+	Custom emtric is supported since [app-autoscaler v3.0.0 release][app-autoscaler-v3.0.0].
+You can define your own metric name and emit your own metric to `App Autoscaler` to trigger further dynamic scaling.

 ####  Threshold and Adjustment